 - A photograph of the build plate or seat identification plates can be helpful

-- All seat make and model number info and details of any special features is helpful in the case of truck, bus and machinery seats.
+- All seat make and model number info and details of any special features are helpful in the case of a truck, bus and machinery seats.
+Vehicle make, model and year should accompany all photographs.